BeeGFS Hive Index

 For more information, please check the BeeGFS event listener documentation for the same

 Once the bee-update/bee-index service is successfully started, start the event listener from all the meta nodes**.
 Starting event listener on all meta nodes is important otherwise index will not be updated correctly with the on-going operations. clientAddr is the IP address of the admin node on which index was created and bee-index service is running.
-And the updatePort is the port on which bee-index is listening for the filesystem updates.
+And the updatePort is the port on which bee-index is listening for the file system updates.

 # systemctl start beegfs-eventlistener